Commitment to Diversity, Equity and Inclusion

-We have created a Frequently Asked Questions that serves to provide additional information on student accountability and the roles various entities play in facilitating change.
+We have created a Frequently Asked Questions resource to provide additional information on student accountability and the roles various entities play in facilitating change.
 Additionally, there are many campus departments, including Fraternity & Sorority Life, that can support chapter leaders and members.
-We encourage students to reach out to these resources and share them with their peers:
+We encourage students to reach out to these resources and share them with their peers.

 - The Office of Diversity, Equity and Community Engagement

 - The Office of Institutional, Equity and Compliance

 We recognize that change cannot happen overnight and we will share an update on our progress throughout the coming semester.